XinmengLiao/PhenomePortal-VarXOmics/Data Access/README.md

-**NewGenome** is a versitile web server for genomic data querying and variants analysis and priortisation.
+**VarXOmics** is a versitile web server for genomic data querying and variants analysis and priortisation.
 The data sources are integrated from diverse open-source databases, including multi-omics informations (eQTL, pQTL, GWAS, Traits), pharmacogenomics infomration, protein-protein interactions, gene-drug interactions.
 The detailed data could be accessed as described followed:

 ### Multi-Omics insights